top of page

 • Sexual Trauma: Sexual trauma refers to any unwanted or non-consensual sexual experience, including sexual assault, rape, or childhood sexual abuse.

-• Complex Trauma: Complex trauma refers to repeated or prolonged exposure to traumatic events, often occurring during childhood or over an extended period.
+• Complex Trauma: Complex trauma refers to repeated or prolonged exposure to events, often occurring during childhood or over an extended period.
 It can result from ongoing abuse, neglect, or exposure to violence.

 • Medical Trauma: Medical trauma arises from traumatic medical experiences, such as invasive surgeries, life-threatening illnesses, or medical procedures involving significant pain or distress.